 If you can increase your income, you can pay off your student loans faster and save yourself money in interest.
 If you’ve just graduated, make sure you negotiate your starting salary.
 If it’s been almost or over a year since your last raise, gather up your accomplishments and prepare to ask for a raise.
 Read more about negotiating a raise here.

 But if a raise isn’t possible, there are plenty of ways to increase your income, even if you have a full-time job.
 Try freelancing in a field related to your career or passion first (it’s a résumé builder, after all).
-You can also try babysitting through Sittercity (you’ll get paid more as a college grad than as a high school student), find odd jobs on Craigslist or TaskRabbit, participate in focus groups through Findfocusgroups.com, search for local mock jury or brand ambassador jobs.
+You can also try babysitting through Sittercity (you’ll get paid more as a college grad than as a high school student), find odd jobs on Craigslist or TaskRabbit, participate in focus groups through Findfocusgroups.com, or search for local mock jury or brand ambassador jobs.
 See more ways to make money on the side here.

 Consider working in public service or education and/or moving to another city.